ulrich-merkel/client-side-cache/README.md

 	+ web storage (local storage)
 + Control lifetime and state of your files
 + Append css and js data automatically to dom (if not specified otherwise)
-+ Avoid blocking download of javascript files
++ Avoid blocking download of javaScript files
-+ Store image files and append them to dom (via automaical base64 encoding)
++ Store image files and append them to dom (via automatical base64 encoding)
-+ Control the application cache api state (offline cache)
++ Control the html5 application cache api state (offline cache)
-+ Gracefully degrades when the browser doesn't support html5 storage
++ Gracefully degrades when the browser doesn't support html5 storage (resources are then just loaded via xhr and won't be cached)

-**Javascript files**
+**JavaScript files**

-You will find the latest javascript caching functions in the **build/** folder:
+You will find the latest javaScript caching functions in the **build/** folder:

 + **build/cache.js**: The complete and uncompressed source code for development
-+ **build/cache.dev.js**: The minified source code, but with some console logging informations to keep track of the current cache states
++ **build/cache.dev.js**: The minified source code, but with some javaScript console logging informations to keep track of the current cache states
-+ **build/cache.min.js**: The minified and optimized javascript caching functions for production
++ **build/cache.min.js**: The minified and optimized javaScript caching functions for production

 ### Demo ####

 If you just want to see a working demo, open the generated **/example/full-cache/index.html** file in your browser.
 You need to run this file in a webserver to make shure the ajax calls are working.
 The other examples are just there to facilitate comparisons between different caching methods against html5 client side caching.

-If you are not in the mood to install this project on a webserver, you could also visit the following link to get some working demonstrations.
-Clear your browser cache and check your browser console (or network panel) to see the html5 caching in action:
+If you are not in the mood to install this project on a webserver, you could also visit the following weblink to get some working demonstrations.
+Check your browser console (or network panel) or follow the printed stack trace to see the html5 caching in action:

 [Full featured html5 cache ](http://www.ulrichmerkel.com/test/client-side-cache/full-cache/ "Ulrich Merkel")